sdvdxl/influxdb.com/content/docs/v0.9/guides/clustering.md

 Starting with version 0.9.3, InfluxDB supports arbitrarily sized clusters that need not be fully replicated.
 Additionally new data nodes can be added to a cluster.
 The first three nodes to join a cluster are raft peers.
 All subsequent nodes are data nodes and do not participate in consensus.

 <dt> Although version 0.9.3 need not be fully replicated, there are still some missing features.
-Distributed meta-queries, for example, are not fully functional.</dt>
+Distributed meta-queries, for example, are not fully functional.
+See issues [3295](https://github.com/influxdb/influxdb/issues/3295) and [3296](https://github.com/influxdb/influxdb/issues/3296) for more information.</dt>

 ## Configuration